Songs My Brothers Taught Me: Cast

+Production

+Zhao had been trying to get the film made for about 4 years, her biggest hurdle being the lack of funding.
+The film had a tumultuous production that left Zhao traumatized and with PTSD.
+Her setbacks included losing her initial funding when a producer backed out last minute, along with burglars breaking into her apartment and stealing some of her filmmaking gear before a scheduled shoot.
+Locations were often scouted on the same day they were shot at, with script and shot list being adjusted that same day to accommodate them.
+The majority of the cast was populated by amateurs, including people Zhao knew from high school and even people who were coming in and out of prison sentences.

 Release

 Fortissimo Films acquired the film as its international sales agent after its debut at Sundance Film Festival.
 The film was released in theaters in France by Diaphana Distribution.
 In January 2016, it was announced that Kino Lorber had come on board as the North American distributor releasing the film in select theatres nationwide beginning in March.
 It is available for streaming on various online services, including Amazon and Kanopy (US), and made available on MUBI (worldwide) in April 2021.

 Reception

 Critical response

 The film received positive reviews for its honest portrayal of young people's lives on the reservation.
 The review aggregation website Rotten Tomatoes gives a rating of 94% based on 31 reviews and an average rating of 7.83/10.
 The website's critical consensus reads, "A naturalistic drama that quietly earns its emotional resonance, Songs My Brothers Taught Me further establishes writer-director Chloé Zhao as a gifted filmmaker and empathetic storyteller."